 No matter how hopeless your situation may feel right now, it is important that you remain focused.
 You have been charged with a sex crime — not convicted.
 That means there is still a chance to build a strong defense and avoid prison, fines and the other penalties tied to sex crime convictions.

-For help fighting back and preserving your future after a sex crime charge, reach out to the trusted New Mexico sex crime lawyers at Harrison & Hart, LLC, as soon as you can.
+For help fighting back and preserving your future after a sex crime charge, reach out to the trusted New Mexico sex crime lawyers at Harrison, Hart & Davis, LLC, as soon as you can.
 The sooner you get a lawyer involved, the better your chances are of building a successful defense to your charge.

 Working with expert witnesses, forensic evidence and years of legal knowledge, our attorneys have what it takes to help you beat your charge.
 We offer free initial consultations.
 To schedule yours, reach out to our law firm by calling (505) 295-3261 or contacting us online.